rehive/drf-extra/README.md

 }
 ```

-Additionally, the `schema.BaseAutoSchema` class includes functionality to attach
+The `schema.BaseAutoSchema` class also includes functionality to attach
 additional documentation to the schema via yaml files.

 To generate additional documentation, create a `docs.yaml` file in a `docs` folder in your Django app.
 The file should be formatted like this: